-Groups with an accredited school that are visiting the park for primarily educational purposes may also apply for an entrance fee waiver.
-You must include formal educational content during your field trip in order to qualify.
+Groups with an accredited school that are visiting the park for primarily educational purposes may apply to the park superintendent for an entrance fee waiver.
+You must include formal educational content during your field trip in order receive a waiver.
 Download and fill out the Educational Entrance Fee Waiver Form (.pdf file, 78KB).
 Form must be received at least two weeks prior to your visit.
 Complete the form and fax to 719-378-6310 or mail to: Fee Supervisor, Great Sand Dunes NPP, 11500 Hwy.
 150, Mosca, CO 81146.

 Questions about fee waivers may be directed to: Fee Supervisor, (719) 378-6352, or send an email.

 Accredited schools from the local San Luis Valley coming to the Great Sand Dunes for primarily educational purposes are eligible to apply for transportation funds through the Environmental and Conservation Education Council.

 Wheels to the Field funds can be used to reimburse mileage and driver expenses for field trips that meet the criteria listed on the application form.